How Does Buying a Home With Radon Affect My Potential Purchase?

 Radon is a radioactive gas that occurs naturally and isn’t caused by chemicals or the home itself.
 It can seep into homes that have contact with the ground and can be drawn into the house through foundation cracks and other openings due to lower air pressure, which is why homes with basements are more likely to have radon exposure.
 It can lead to serious health problems, particularly lung cancer, if exposed to the gas over time.1

-Unfortunately, radon gas is undetectable without having a radon test, so you won't know if the home is exposed at first glance.
+Unfortunately, radon gas is undetectable without having a radon test, so you won’t know if the home is exposed at first glance.
 You cannot see, smell or taste radon.
-Many home inspectors conduct this test as part of the inspection process – and you can always request one if it doesn't come as a standard test offered by your home inspector.
-Since radon is present in every state, it's a good idea to have the test done.
+Many home inspectors conduct this test as part of the inspection process – and you can always request one if it isn’t offered as a standard test by your home inspector.
+Since radon is present in every state, it’s a good idea to have the test done.

-You may be concerned if you find out the house you want to buy tests positive for radon, but don't necessarily write off a home with radon exposure if you’ve found a home you really want to buy.
+You may be concerned if you find out the house you want to buy tests positive for radon, but don’t necessarily write off a home with radon exposure if you’ve found a home you really want to buy.
 There are radon mitigation systems that can safely keep radon at bay.
-Even high levels can be reduced to acceptable levels, according to the EPA.2 It's important to note that radon cannot be permanently removed from a home – a mitigation system must be installed and needs to be running at all times to help prevent radon from seeping into the home.
-Be sure to choose a reputable, licensed radon contractor to install the mitigation system, if you decide to purchase a home that tests positive for radon.
+Even high levels can be reduced to acceptable levels, according to the EPA.2 It’s important to note that radon cannot be permanently removed from a home – a mitigation system must be installed and needs to be running at all times to help prevent radon from seeping into the home.
+If you do decide to purchase a home that tests positive for radon, make sure to choose a reputable, licensed radon contractor to install the mitigation system.

 Does Radon Affect a Mortgage or Resale?

 When it comes to the mortgage process, you can most likely find a lender that will help you purchase a home that has radon gas exposure, provided it can be mitigated, without issue.
-In terms of resale value of your home, if you have a properly installed radon mitigation system, that mitigation system may be viewed as an improvement to the home and can be beneficial at keeping other soil gases at bay, as well.
+In terms of the resale value of your home, if you have a properly installed radon mitigation system, it may be viewed as an improvement to the home and can be beneficial for keeping other soil gases at bay, as well.

-The process of buying a new home is an exciting time, but also a time to ask important questions that can help guide you in the right direction in making your purchase decision.
-Once you've decided to purchase your new home, be sure to properly protect your investment with property insurance coverage that meets your needs.
+The process of buying a new home is an exciting time, but also a time to ask important questions that can help guide you in the right direction when making a purchase.
+Once you’ve decided to purchase a new home, be sure to properly protect your investment with property insurance coverage that meets your needs.
 Contact your agent to learn more about Travelers homeowners insurance.